drabdou/Node_Chat-App/README.md

 # Chat-App
-##  Chat application built with Node.js, express and Socket.io
+ Built with Node.js, express and Socket.io